ShkoJ/Heart-Disease-Classification-Project/README.md

 ```
 ```

-This repo is the about creating a Machine Learning Model using Jupyter notebooks and deploying the mode through streamlit
+This is a Full project on Doing data Analysis and Building a Machine learning model that predicts whether or not someone has heart disease or not.